nayram/Mental-Well-Being-Platform-Backend/README.md

 ### Production:

 - To build the project, run `npm run build`
-- To start the project in prod mode, run `npm run start:prod`
+- To start the project in prod mode, run `npm run start`

 ### Testing: